knavesec/CredMaster/README.md

 ## Overview ##

 Launch a password spray via Amazon AWS passthrough proxies, shifting the requesting IP address for every authentication attempt.
+This dynamically creates FireProx APIs to create more evasive password sprays.

-Shoutout to [@ustayready](https://github.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing) and [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite.
+Shoutout to [@ustayready](https://twitter.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing) and [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite.

 ### Benefits ###